 When you have completed the training tutorial and are confident that you have understood it, you should undertake the test.

 To pass the test you will need to achieve a mark of 85%.
 You can take the test as many times as necessary until you pass.

-If you do not pass the test, you will need to re-visit the training and/or look at the other guidance available to you (see: www.bath.ac.uk/asc/study-skills/academic-integrity.html) or as required by your Director of Studies, and then take the test again.
+If you do not pass the test, you will need to re-visit the training and/or look at the other guidance available to you or as required by your Director of Studies, and then take the test again.